What is a Newsletter? The Ultimate Guide

 If your goal is to convert more site visitors into paying customers, then your newsletter should help readers get to your conversion landing pages.
 For example, if you designed your newsletter as a roundup of all your best blogs, the click flow would look something like this:

 Keep the sales funnel in mind whenever you create newsletter content.
 Ask yourself how the newsletter aids the buyer’s journey.
 If your content is driving readers to your site, you’ve won half the battle.
-From there, your web content can take over and keep things moving.
+From there, your content marketing strategy can take over and keep things moving.

 Measuring your newsletter campaigns will help you make adjustments that maximize your ROI.
 Here’s what you should be tracking: